sigmb/roomodes/README.md

 Help me structure my thoughts in @docs/expandedRequirements.md
 ```

+6. Product Owner will create a docs/projectBrief.md file.
+Review the file.
+Make changes, if necessary.

-6. Change Roo Mode to Maestro and create a task with this prompt
+7. Change Roo Mode to Maestro and create a task with this prompt
 ```
 Start with @docs/projectBrief.md
 ```
-5. Let it cook.
+8..
+Let it cook.

-6. If it stops, create a new task with prompt
+9. If it stops, create a new task with prompt
 ```
 Proceed
 ```